 We welcome research projects from all over the world.
 However, the Institute for Media and Communication Studies does not have a structured doctoral education.
 Earning a doctoral degree from the Institute for Media and Communication Studies at the Department of Political and Social Sciences can be accomplished through the "apprentice model" (independent research under supervision).
 Every doctoral candidate has to organize financing independently.
 Freie Universität Berlin provides further general information on earning a doctorate (doctoral studies portal).

 The basic requirement for getting approved as a doctoral student by the institute is an outstanding degree in a field corresponding to your future doctoral thesis and the institute’s research areas.
-Applications and proposals may be submitted any time of the year to the Institute for Media and Communication Studies, but you should keep in mind that during the periods from mid-February to mid-April and from mid-July to mid-October when courses aren’t in session, relevant staff will not always be available.
+Applications and proposals may be submitted any time of the year to the Institute for Media and Communication Studies, but you should keep in mind that during the periods from mid-February to mid-April and from mid-July to mid-October when courses are not in session, relevant staff will not always be available.
 Course sessions start in mid-October (winter semester) or mid-April (summer semester).
 You may write your thesis in English if your supervisor agrees.
 If you decide to write your dissertation in German but do not hold a German academic degree you will have to pass the DSH (Deutsche Sprachprüfung für den Hochschulzugang) or the TestDaF (Test of German as a Foreign Language).

-Admission procedures in line with the doctoral regulations of the Department of Political and Social Sciences (in German) include two steps.
+Admission procedures in line with the doctoral regulations of the Department of Political and Social Sciences include two steps.
 First of all, you must find a supervisor (in German “Doktorvater” or “Doktormutter”) who is an expert on the topic of your future dissertation and willing to supervise you.
 After having found a supervisor you have to formally apply at the Doctoral Studies Office of the Department of Political and Social Sciences.

 It is not possible to apply for a doctorate without specifying your research project and stating your future supervisor.
 When first contacting the Institute for Media and Communication Studies via email@example.com, you have to name potential supervisor(s) and provide a brief description of your research area, topic of interest and a short review of your experience in this field including detailed information on your academic qualifications and degree.
 It is especially important to explain how your research interest is situated within the research area of the professor(s) and why you would find it important to be supervised by him/her.
 If all this information is provided, your email will be directed to the supervisor.